 Should I have a TV in the bedroom?

 Sleep experts generally advise against it, as screens disrupt sleep patterns.
-If you must, consider a hidden TV in a cabinet, strict timing rules for turning off before sleep, and positioning that doesn’t make it the room’s focal point.
+If you must, consider a hidden TV in a cabinet, strict timing rules, and positioning that doesn’t make it the room’s focal point.

 How often should I change bedroom decor?